ccyyturralde/Film-Scanner/docs/hardware-setup.md

   - Torque: 40-50 N⋅cm minimum
   - Current: 1.0-1.5A per phase

-- **A4988 Stepper Driver**
+- **Stepper Driver** (one of the following):
-  - With heatsink
+  - A4988 - Budget option, with heatsink
+  - **TMC2209** - Recommended, quieter and cooler operation
-  - Optional: DRV8825 for higher microstepping
+  - DRV8825 - Higher microstepping option

 - **Power Supply**
   - 12V DC, 2A minimum